tagline: From openSUSE

 How is the openSUSE project organized and managed?

-All successful open source communities start with a strong vision and the support and leadership of a small, dedicated group.
-Initially, the openSUSE project was driven by a core team of Novell personnel.
+All successful open source communities start with a strong vision and the support and leadership of a small, dedicated groups.
+Initially, the openSUSE project was driven by a core team of SUSE personnel.
 The project's organizational model was changed over time as the openSUSE community grew.

 For additional team members browse the openSUSE User Directory.